jncc/scottish-lidar/README.md

 Clearly we need a helper function `parseCollectionName(collectionName: string): ParsedCollectionName`, where:

     interface ParsedCollectionName {
         Owner:   string  // `scotland-gov`
         Group:   string  // `lidar/phase-1`
-        Name:  string  // `dsm`
+        Dataset: string  // `dsm`
     }

-- `getGroup(collectionName: string): Group`
-- `getAllGroups(): Group[]`
-- `getCollectionsInGroup(groupName: string): Collection[]`

-As the OGC WMS service URLs for the collections are stored as products in separate collections, we'll have to join them on the client.
+One oddity is that the OGC WMS service URLs for the collections are stored as products (in a separate, special collection).
+We'll have to join them on the client.

     POST search/product
     {
         "collection": "scotland-gov/lidar/ogc",
     }

-This query gives a list of OGC products.
-Then client-side, we need to match on the product name:
+This query gives a list of OGC products which we can identify using the product name:

-`scotland-gov/lidar/phase-1/dtm` for this collection..
+`scotland-gov/lidar/phase-1/dtm` for this collection...
-`scotland-gov-lidar-phase-1-dtm` get the product with the equivalent productName
+`scotland-gov-lidar-phase-1-dtm` the OGC product has a corresponding product name

 The List page can also be filtered to e.g. a group by querystring value e.g. `lidar/phase-1`.
-This would be a client-side filter of the collections lookup if single-page app.
-(Server-side alternative is `GET search/collection/scotland-gov/lidar/phase-1/*`)
+This is client-side filter of the collections lookup.
+(By the way, the server-side alternative would be `GET search/collection/scotland-gov/lidar/phase-1/*`)

-`GET search/product`
+    GET search/product

 Map page needs to know which collections are currently matching bbox:

-`POST search/collectionscontainingproducts` // or whatever it's called exactly
+    `POST search/collectionscontainingproducts` // or whatever it's called exactly {
-    {
             footprint
             spatial-op
             [collection1,collection2]
         }
 Returns [(collection-name, count)]

 Note: Will need to send all collections from the in-memory collection list.